Seahawks notes: Ethan Pocic named starting center, Carroll hedges on who will start at right corner against Atlanta

 — Carroll revealed that the team captains this year as voted by teammates are Russell Wilson (offense), Bobby Wagner (defense) and Neiko Thorpe (special teams).
 It is the second straight year those three have been the captains together.
 Wilson has been a captain every year since 2013 and Wagner has been a captain five times in his career and the sole defensive captain the past three years.

-— Carroll said each of the three players who started the year on the Non-Football Injury list or Physically Unable to Perform list — running back Rashaad Penny, tight end Colby Parkinson and defensive end Darrell Taylor — should have a chance to come back after the mandatory six weeks they’ll have to sit out.
+— Carroll said each of the three players who started the year on the non-football injury list or physically unable to perform list — running back Rashaad Penny, tight end Colby Parkinson and defensive end Darrell Taylor — should have a chance to come back after the mandatory six weeks they’ll have to sit out.
 “We see the future unfolding in the way that these guys are all going to contribute to us,” Carroll said.
 “So we’re going to get a good boost from those guys when when they can come back.
 They’re all competing to be back at the earliest date possible.”

-— The Seahawks are now in regular gameweek mode, meaning they will be off Tuesday and then return to the field Wednesday and practice Wednesday, Thursday and Friday.
+— The Seahawks are now in regular game week mode, meaning they will be off Tuesday and then practice Wednesday, Thursday and Friday.
 The Seahawks will then leave for Atlanta on Friday.

 — The Seahawks signed cornerback Linden Stephens, waived Sunday to make room for the addition of linebacker D’Andre Walker off waivers, to the practice squad.